vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 - During a project's initial creation, if the CLI plugin is installed as part of the project creation preset.

-- When the plugin is installed after project's creation and invoked individually via `vue invoke`.
+- When the plugin is installed after project's creation and invoked individually via `vue add` or `vue invoke`.

 A generator should export a function which receives three arguments: